burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details about nodiscard](https://en.cppreference.com/w/cpp/language/attributes/nodiscard).

 ## 7. Only one Signed Integer Representation
-Starting from `C++20`, there is only one signed integer representation, and it's twos-complement-notation.
+Starting from `C++20`, there is only one signed integer representation, and it's **twos-complement-notation**.

 Documentation: [cpp reference details about fundamental types](https://en.cppreference.com/w/cpp/language/types).

 ## 8. Right Shift is Arithmetic Right Shift

-From C++20 the right-shift on signed integral types is an arithmetic right shift, which performs sign-extension.
+From C++20 the right-shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.
 It's not an undefined behaviour.

 Documentation: [cpp reference arithmetic operations details](https://en.cppreference.com/w/cpp/language/operator_arithmetic).